designstem/projects/geometry/index.md

 ---

 | theme: light
-| chapter: Math, design and feelings
+| chapter: Math, design, and feelings
 | section: Math model as a base for design

 <center>